 While L-theanine can stimulate the brain, it can likewise keep it in a relative state of calm.
 Confused?
 Basically, L-theanine finds the perfect middle-ground.
 And aside from improving your overall mood, L-theanine also contributes to reducing depression and anxiety.

-According to new research, chronic stress (i.e not stopping to relax with a nice, hot cup of tea) disrupts our sleep and our blood sugar levels.
+According to new research, chronic stress (i.e. not stopping to relax with a nice, hot cup of Tea) disrupts our sleep and our blood sugar levels.
 This leads to increased hunger and comfort eating.
 Eventually, this can lead to even higher levels of stress and even more disrupted blood sugars.
-Not only might this cause unhealthy levels of body fat, but also an increased risk of Type II Diabetes!
-The solution to this is simple: stop, then brew up a cup of any Lapsang Souchong.
-Could it be any easier than that?
+Not only might this cause unhealthy levels of body fat, but also an increased risk of type-2 Diabetes!
+The simple solution is to stop, then brew up a cup of any Lapsang Souchong.

 Reduced Risk of Some Cancer

 The jury is still out on this one.
-No one knows for sure whether tea, be it Black, Green, White, or Oolong, can reduce the risks of developing cancer but we live in hope.
+No one knows for sure whether Tea, be it Black, Green, White, or Oolong, can reduce the risks of developing cancer.
+We do, however, live in hope.

-There is, however, mounting evidence to suggest it might.
-In 2015, for example, a meta-analysis found that drinking a cup of tea a day (no matter the type) reduced the risks of some cancers developing.
-Those who drank the most tea, on the other hand, had a 21% lower cancer risk than those who drank none.
+In 2015, a meta-analysis suggested that drinking a cup of Tea a day (no matter the type) reduced the risks of some cancers developing.
+Those who drank the most Tea, on the other hand, had a 21% lower cancer risk than those who drank none.

-We stock many varieties of Lapsang Souchong Tea, most of which are named after prestigious animals and can differ in both grade and leaf.
-Lapsang Souchong Tea Tiger, for example, is noted for it subtle, smoky flavour, with sweet undertones that are reminiscent of Turkish delight.
+We stock many varieties of Lapsang Souchong Tea, most named after prestigious animals that differ in both grade and leaf.
+Lapsang Souchong Tea Tiger, for example, has a subtle, smoky flavour with sweet undertones reminiscent of Turkish delight.

-We also have our very own Lapsang Souchong Tea Leopard, which is perhaps considered a more ‘traditional’ brew, owing to its unmistakably smoky flavours and aromas; lingering on the palate long after you have drained your cup.
+We also have our very own Lapsang Souchong Tea Leopard, which many consider a “traditional” Lapsang.
+This is owing to its unmistakably smoky flavours and aromas which linger on the palate long after one has drained their cup.